nvx/subspace-relay/README.md

 In theory the Buf SDK could be used as well, but the module path handling isn't great, so consuming from GitHub is the preferable option.

+## Dart

+Buf unfortunately does not host a fully featured Dart package repository so generated dart code will be published to pub.dev.

 ## Other Languages
 Buf will automatically generate SDKs for supported languages from corresponding Buf repo